bluemaex/home-assistant-addons/rclone/DOCS.md

 ### Option `remotes.path` (required)

 Path on the remote where the copied files should be stored.

 ### Option `remotes.retention_days` (required)

 The number of days the remote files are kept.
 Files older than this date are pruned by this application.
 If for example the set value is 15, remote files older than 15 days will be deleted.

+### Option `remotes.start_url` (optional)

+An URL that is pinged before we start rclone for this remote.
+Ideal for monitoring the progress with e.g. `healthchecks.io`

+### Option `remotes.end_url` (optional)

+An URL that we POST the resulting log to after the rclone run for this remote.
+Ideal for monitoring the progress with e.g. `healthchecks.io`

 ## Automations